Applications are for our 2023 season are now open! Read on to learn more about spending the summer with us.

 Students can apply to be a Discovery ranger by visiting the Ontario Public Service Careers website.

-Once there, you’ll have the option to select which position you are interested in (select Discovery ranger), and which parks you would like to apply for (you can choose up to a maximum of ten parks).
+Once there, you’ll have the option to select which position you are interested in (select Discovery ranger), and which parks you would like to apply for.

 For more information about applying, check out this blog.